 Garden Guardians

-Garden Guardians is a Heritage Lottery Funded project that works with communities in their shared green spaces to enhance them for people and wildlife, whilst giving people knowledge and skills that they can take away with them.
+Garden Guardians is supported by The National Lottery Heritage Fund*.
+We work with communities in their shared green spaces to enhance them for people and wildlife, whilst giving people knowledge and skills that they can take away with them.

 We also have lots of great resources available for you to view and download.